 Then, it aids the skin to become subtle and smoother.

-So when washing hands off oil and grease, do not scrub your hand so hard.
+When washing hands off oil and grease, do not scrub your hand so hard.

 When you wash, do it gently.

-How Mechanics can Avoid Dirty Hands
+How Mechanics Can Avoid Dirty Hands

 There is a great deal of work involved in cleaning mechanic hands, especially if you didn’t use the WD-40.